Can I use my custom profiles on systems without the Swiftpoint X1 Control Panel (Linux, Playstation, XBOX etc.)?

 Introduction to the Swiftpoint X1 Control Panel

-Intro The X1 Control Panel provides an easy to use interface for configuring mice in our Classic-grip Range.
-Including the Swiftpoint Z, TRACER and Creator.
-If you do not already have it installed, it is available for macOS 10.12+ and Windows 7+ from ...
+Intro The X1 Control Panel provides an easy-to-use interface for configuring mice in our Classic-grip Range.
+These include: Z, Z2 and Z3 Creator Tracer Installing the X1 Control Panel If you do not already have it installed, it is available for macOS ...